bmcurutan/TweeterRedux/README.md

 The following **additional** features are implemented:

-- [x] Added launch screen and customized navigation bar
+- [x] Customized launch screen and navigation bar

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. How and when to use stack views as opposed to Autolayout constraints
-2.
+2. Better ways to store and display data instantaneously without having to use a network call

 ## Video Walkthrough